opnfv/dovetail/docs/testing/developer/testcaserequirements/index.rst

   - Use case specification
   - Test preconditions
   - Basic test flow execution descriptor
-  - Post conditions and pass fail criteria
+  - Pass fail criteria

 - The following things may be documented for the test case:

   - Parameter border test cases descriptions
   - Fault/Error test case descriptions
+  - Post conditions where the system state may be left changed after completion

 New test case proposals should complete a CVP test case worksheet to ensure that all of these considerations are met before the test case is approved for inclusion in the